pytorch/PiPPy/README.md

 PiPPy supports combination with Distributed Data Parallel (DDP) via the `init_data_parallel` API.
 Users can create multiple pipelines each targeting a distinct subset of ranks.
 For the same stages of the different pipelines, data parallel training is possible as these stages are replica of the same model chunk.
-The created pipelines can collectively call the `init_data_parallel` API, with which PiPPy will create a DDP group for each set of same stages across the pipelines.
-In the backward pass of training, gradient exchange among the same stages will be handled automatically.
+The created pipelines can collectively call the `init_data_parallel` API.
+PiPPy will then create a DDP group for each stage, across the pipelines.
+In the backward pass of the training, gradients will be exchanged among the same stages of the different pipelines via the DDP groups.

 Here is an example of PiPPy + Distributed Data Parallel: